mpowers652/School/README.md

 3. How do I approach designing software?

 3a.
 Humans make mistakes.
 It's what we've done for as long as we've existed.
 Knowing how to remove error by working as a team or ensuring our large designs are well thought through is one of the best things we can do to make these things easier.
 Communication with your team, pair programming and test driven development are the most important parts of designing a system.
 When I first started the CS program, I didn't know what any of the three meant in this sense, but in going through the projects over the course of the last year, I can see the practical importance of each of them.

+## CS 330: Computer Graphics and Visualizations<a name = "cs330"> </a>

+1. What new design skills has your work on the project helped you to craft?

+1a.
+As part of the development process, I was able to better realize that some specialties are specialties for a reason.
+While I may understand what I am doing, even if I were to try my hand at what someone else does, it may not turn out nearly as well.
+In this instance, even though I should have had ample time to do so, I was not able to build it the way I expected to.

+2. What design process did you follow for your project work?

+2a.
+Within each module, there were different tutorials that led us to understand different aspects of what we were trying to build.
+As I progressed through the course, I saw more and more of what was making the system behave the way it did.
+I tried to apply the design knowledge I could read to the separate sections I needed to build to get my final product.
+As I progressed, I faced issues, but without feeling like I had a team to really talk to, I tried my best to power through them.

+3. How could tactics from your design approach be applied in future work?

+3a.
+Whether I am testing specific requirements, or checking the security requirements for a specific program, it helps to understand what the author is trying to say.
+Understanding the original approach makes it easier to correct any errors I may see during one of those checks.

+4. What new development strategies did you use while working on your 3D scene?

+4a.
+As I was progressing through the various milestones that ultimately led to the grand project, I performed several iterations.
+Within those iterations, I had working versions that somewhat met requirements and others that didn't.
+Breaking down the differences in design choices allowed me to see why one thing worked while another didn't.

+5. How did iteration factor into your development?

+5a.
+There were several steps in the final design process.
+Not every one led to success.
+As I performed each step, I saw what would work for me and why.
+I also what wouldn't work for me and investigated why.
+As I continued, I saw what would lead to the outcome received.

+6. How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?

+6a.
+Within each milestone, I further improved my understanding of modularity.
+Each separate clause created a different part of the picture.
+Understanding the separate clauses made it easier to understand the project and draw what I did.

+7. How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

+7a.
+While I may not particularly enjoy the work necessary in creating computer graphics, it gave me a greater appreciation for the level of work necessary by graphic designers who may say they have a particular timeline in place for a project of some kind.